-Ozone — OS Aware Debugging
+Ozone - RTOS Aware Debugging

-Get System Insight
+Getting System Insight from Ozone

 How to Enable RTOS Awareness

-After loading an application which uses on of these RTOSes, simply call Project.SetOSPlugin("embosPlugin"); or Project.SetOSPlugin("freertosPlugin"); from the Console or your project file to enable the OS awareness.
-Now the Tasks Window is available at View -> embOS -> Tasks / view -> FreeRTOS -> Tasks.
+After loading an application which uses a supported RTOS, call Project.SetOSPlugin(“<PluginName>”);, for example: Project.SetOSPlugin("embosPlugin"); from the Console or your project file to enable the OS awareness.
+Now the Tasks Window is available in the View menu.

-Check the Current State of any Task
+Check the Current State of Any Task

 Usually the Call Stack, Registers Window, and Local Data Window display information about the state where the system is actually halted.
 With RTOS awareness you can also get this information about other tasks in the system.

 Simply click on a Task in the list and you will see the window contents updating.
 Now you can get the call stack of the selected task and even check Local Data and register values for the called functions.